 Dialing behavior feeds on statistics and dials more calls than the number of agents.
 Knowing that a certain proportion of calls won’t be valid, predictive dialers calculate the right number of dials to have every agent on the line with shorter breaks between calls.
 For instance, if the call center’s data show that an average call typically lasts 60 seconds, a predictive dialer might start dialing at 50 seconds.
 Dialing behavior is customizable to business needs.

-Abandon Rate on Predictive Dialers
+Abandonment Rate on Predictive Dialers:

 As this dialing system over dials to have every agent on the line, it can happen that a person answers the phone and there is no agent available to take the call.
 This results in a dropped call.

 Companies eager to increase a call center’s revenue or sales might set the bar too high and configure exaggerated dial strategies.
-Setting inadequate dialing rates result in more call abandonment.
+Setting inadequate dialing rates results in more call abandonment.
 People who are in the dialing list can be importuned several times per day with calls from an unknown number that has no one talking.

-To safeguard citizens from aggressive predictive dialer practices, a lot of countries have legal regulations on abandon rate.
+To safeguard citizens from aggressive predictive dialer practices, a lot of countries have legal regulations on abandonment rate.
 A maximum 3% abandonment rate is advisable.
 In some countries, the maximum abandon rate is 5%.